mayd-in/RecordDatabase/README.md

   * Other compilers might work, but are not currently tested
 * Qt 5.15.x
   * Tested with the binary distributions of Qt 5.15 on Linux
-  * Only Qt version higher than 5.15 is supported.
+  * Only Qt version higher than 5.15 is supported
   * Qt 6 might work, but are not currently tested

 ## License

-This application uses MIT License.
+This application is licensed under the MIT License.
 See LICENSE file for more details